 The Global Recession of 2008 has led G-20 policymakers to redesign regulation of banks, securities and insurers.
 International standard setters are focused on a common regulatory framework and a broader set of guidelines and standards that would be applied to insurers.
 Risk management, corporate governance, capital requirements, financial reporting, use of debt, use of reinsurance and other elements of risk management and operational structure will be subject to new advisory regulatory standards which will be recommended to jurisdictions for adoption.
 The end result is intended to be a harmonized level of regulation applied to global insurance and reinsurance firms.

-In 2009, ABIR members publically endorsed a climate change policy statement and backed scientific research on climate change through the Risk Prediction Initiative work of the Bermuda Institute for Ocean Sciences (BIOS) – a leading Bermuda-based climate science research facility.
-ABIR members updated their climate change policy statement in 2015.
-ABIR members support climate science research through their contributions to the BIOS’ Risk Prediction Initiative, through their work with the Geneva Association and through individual climate research projects – some public and some proprietary – that enhance business and public policy knowledge.
+ABIR members support climate science research through their contributions to the Bermuda Institute for Ocean Sciences (BIOS) – a leading Bermuda-based climate science research facility – Risk Prediction Initiative, through their work with the Geneva Association, the Insurance Development Forum and through individual climate research projects – some public and some proprietary – that enhance business and public policy knowledge.

 Our ability to better understand climate change risks will help to promote better public policy decisions that will encourage the insurability of homes and businesses.
 Heightened focus on hazard mitigation, building resilience, land use planning and safer, stronger communities enhances the opportunity for private capital to insure and reinsure catastrophe exposed risk, thus reducing further exposure to taxpayers in subsidizing those insurance claims.
 Importantly, it protects people and property from damage and injury with stronger and safer communities.